AkshatPandey1/CMPUT404-assignment-css-hell/README.md

 - Added a new file called style.css
 - Added <link> tag to *.html files to link to style.css
 - Removed some inline styles from *.html files
+- Changed cover images to links to the original image stored in the images folder

 License/Copyright
 =================